ManagedKube/kubernetes-ops/terraform-environments/aws/terragrunt-dev/progress.md

 * Looks good!
 * Auth is working as well for the user that created the cluster and my local user

+PR for setting the 200-eks terragrunt to the release tag: https://github.com/ManagedKube/kubernetes-ops/pull/324
+* It was on the branch for the module before so that I can test it out without having to merge and release the eks updated module

 # 100-cert-manager